systemd-nspawn Isolation

 ImageDefault repositoryDescription

-agent-ubuntu2404ghcr.io/azure/agent-ubuntu2404Base image with systemd, dbus, curl, iproute2, nftables, kmod, and wireguard-tools.
+agent-ubuntu2404ghcr.io/azure/agent-ubuntu2404Base image with systemd, dbus, curl, iproute2, nftables, kmod, wireguard-tools, and bpftool.
 (Containerfile)

 agent-ubuntu2404-nvidiaghcr.io/azure/agent-ubuntu2404-nvidiaExtends the base image with the NVIDIA Container Toolkit (nvidia-ctk, nvidia-container-runtime).
 (Containerfile)